timbuktuvariance/mg4/content/post/arcade.md

 #### Materials - Electronics

 * Screen (with HDMI or corresponding interface)
-* Raspberry Pi with sd card
+* Raspberry Pi with SD card
 * speakers, 3w with class d amplifier
 * joysticks and buttons
 * If unplugged (portable):